sapcc/go-makefile-maker/README.md

   user: root
 ```

-When enabled generates a `Dockerfile` and `.dockerignore`.
+When `enabled`, go-makefile-maker will generate a `Dockerfile` and a `.dockerignore` file.

-`entrypoint` allows overwriting the final entrypoint.
+- `entrypoint` allows overwriting the final entrypoint.
-`extraIgnores` appends entries in `.dockerignore` to the default ones.
+- `extraIgnores` appends entries in `.dockerignore` to the default ones.
-`extraPackages` installs extra packages to the default `ca-certificates` in the final docker layer.
+- `extraPackages` installs extra Alpine packages in the final Docker layer. `ca-certificates` is always installed.
-`user` changes the arguments given to the Docker `USER` command.
-If unset defaults to `nobody`.
+- `user` changes the arguments given to the Docker `USER` command.
+The default value is `nobody`.

 ### `variables`